CVE-2026-41414: CWE-94: Improper Control of Generation of Code ('Code Injection') in skim-rs skim

 Potential Impact

-An attacker can execute arbitrary code in the continuous integration environment by submitting a pull request from a forked repository.
-This execution has access to sensitive secrets including SKIM_RS_BOT_PRIVATE_KEY and a GitHub token with write permissions to repository contents, potentially allowing unauthorized code changes or secret exfiltration.
-The vulnerability has a CVSS 3.1 score of 7.4 (high severity), indicating a significant risk of code injection and integrity compromise.
+An attacker can execute arbitrary code in the GitHub Actions environment by submitting a pull request from a forked repository.
+This execution has access to sensitive secrets including SKIM_RS_BOT_PRIVATE_KEY and GITHUB_TOKEN with write permissions, potentially allowing unauthorized code changes or repository manipulation.
+The integrity of the project and its codebase can be compromised.
+There is no reported impact on confidentiality or availability.
+No known public exploits have been reported to date.

 Mitigation Recommendations